 One of the biggest misconceptions and artificial hurdles for neophytes who wish to get involved in amateur astronomy is the cost.
 The good news is that at its most basic level astronomy is free.
 All that is required in order to be successful is a dark sky.
 Planets, major stars and constellations are readily visible even on bright nights.
 Star atlases are widely available online so newcomers can begin to familiarize themselves with some of the closest heavenly bodies.
 Even though the information can be technical, one doesn't have to understand that to enjoy simply looking.

 By the time the light of stars, planets and distant galaxies gets to Earth, it can be very faint.
 In addition, most metropolitan cities generate what is commonly called light pollution that obscures the night sky.
 Unfortunately, that isn't the only obstacle you will meet.
-The eye is a phenomenally complex organ.
+The humans, the eye is a phenomenally complex organ.
 Like in photography, when it comes to star gazing, viewers need to minimize the amount of light they directly expose their eyes to so that they remain as sensitive as possible.

 Light pollution is very detrimental to stargazing, so here are some tips to aid your efforts to minimize exposure to it:

 - Give your eyes some time to adjust to the dark.
 The more time the better, but at least 15 minutes.

 - In the event that you need a light source, try this inexpensive solution for night vision flashlights.

 - When going "out in the field" look for darkened areas such as local parks or camp grounds.

 - Higher is better when it comes to mountainous or hilly areas.